praga2121/PHP-Group-Assignment-13/README.md

 2. Use CSS vairables.
 Give your variables a proper name to reflect what they are responsible for.
 Read more on [dev.moz](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)

-3. After you finish your task, create a pull request to this directory.
+3. After you finish your task, create a pull request to this repository.
 [How to create pull request](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request)